 Simple English definitions for legal terms

-Read a random definition: conscious parallelism
+Read a random definition: economy of scale

 A secondary boycott is when a group tries to hurt a company by getting other companies to stop doing business with them.
 This usually happens during a disagreement between workers and their employer.
 However, it is against the law for labor organizations to do this because it can cause problems for other companies and the economy.